Kozea/tinycss2/README.rst

-tinycss2: Modern, low-level CSS parser for Python
+tinycss2: Low-level CSS parser for Python
 #################################################

 tinycss2 is a rewrite of tinycss_ with a simpler API,